seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 ```

-Next, we can use that to calculate some diversity metrics.
-We have to specify a minimum sampling depth (`--p-sampling-depth`).
+Next, we can start to calculate some diversity metrics.
+We have to specify a minimum sampling depth (`--p-sampling-depth`) for these calculations.
 This threshold is important: any samples with more than the specified depth will be randomly sampled to contain only that many features, whereas samples with fewer features will be discarded from analysis.

 This is necessary because using different numbers of features across samples can bias estimates of diversity.
 There is no easy rule for selecting this threshold, other than that we want to try to select a threshold that maximizes the number of features without dropping out too many samples.
 Let's look at the *Interactive Sample Detail* section of `table.qzv` to help us figure out what threshold to use.

 ```
 qiime tools view table.qzv